or1426/Paulis-and-Majoranas/README.md

 ## prod.py

-Takes one or more strings, separated by spaces, interprets each as either 1.
-A Majorana Fermion string if it contains at least one number, a Pauli string otherwise.
+Takes one or more strings, separated by spaces, interprets each as either 1. a Majorana Fermion string if it contains at least one number, 2. a Pauli string otherwise.
 If it is a Majorana string it is interpreted according to the same rules as `m2m.py` and `m2p.py`, if it is a Pauli is it interpreted in the same was as `p2m.py`.
 The inputted strings are multiplied together and the result printed.
 Optional argument "-m" sets the output to be printed as a (canonical form) Majorana string, by default the output is as a Pauli string.

 Example usage:
 ```